My Story

 After the AIT at Ft Belvoir, VA, my permanent duty station was at Ft.
 Carson in Colorado Springs, Colorado.
 During the 2 week intake period at Ft.
 Carson I got notice that due to my high score in school I had been promoted from E-1 to E-3, which was a rare achievement in such a short time.
 Then I learned that due to that and my entrance exam score I was eligible be assigned to the elite Army Security Agency unit.
 I would need a "Secret" clearance and I had to pass an accelerated GED course, which I did pretty easily.
 All of this really made me feel like a big shot and soon I wanted to live off post in a rented house so I would have a place to party and take women I picked up in bars.
 I had a pretty cool 1958 Ford pickup truck that I drove from California, but I wanted a luxury car for driving around to find women so I went into debt to buy a very nice Buick Century.
 I really wanted a Riviera but couldn't qualify so I settled for the Century.
 I drank every night and often went to a few bars looking for easy women.
 Soon I had a DUI in Denver.
 I picked up one girl that didn't give in right away so I visited her apartment a few times until I finally got what I wanted.
 I promptly broke up with her so two of her neighbors got mad and came after me to beat me up.
 After a high speed chase by those guys around Colorado Springs with me in that Buick I managed to get away, but destroyed the transmission in the process.

-All this high living was expensive, so I decided to get back into the drug selling business.
-I got in touch with Lynn and he agreed to airmail me something when I had a buyer.
-I went in search of a customer and met a stranger at a bar that was interested in doing a deal.
-The stranger was an undercover CID agent and I got busted, on post, doing my very first deal.
-I was caught trying to sell 5000 hits of speed and a pound and a half of magic mushrooms to an undercover CID agent.
+All this high living was expensive and one drunken night I met a stranger at a bar and I was bragging about getting busted for selling pot in high school and that I knew a guy (Lynn Omley) who could get all kinds of drugs.
+The details are fuzzy, but soon I was caught trying to sell 5000 "cross tops" and magic mushrooms to an undercover CID agent.
 Clearly I am not very good at this!
 In my alcoholic haze all I could see was a way to get money to keep my chosen lifestyle going.

 Initially, I was up for something like 25 years in prison.
-However, upon analysis, it was found that the speed was actually ephedrine, a non-controlled substance at the time, and the mushrooms had thawed and become brown vegetable matter.
+However, upon analysis, it was found that the cross tops were actually ephedrine, a non-controlled substance at the time, and the mushrooms had thawed and become brown vegetable matter.
 I was convicted for "Attempt" and sent to Leavenworth for 3 months, and given a Bad Conduct discharge.
 When released from prison in 1978 I was 19, three days from my 20th birthday.

 My dad had done some work for a man named Chuck DeLaney and Chuck owned a used furniture and appliance business with locations in Del Paso Heights in North Sacramento, North Highlands near McClellan Air Force Base and on Franklin Blvd in South Sacramento.
 His devoted and very pretty wife Mary helped out at the front of the stores and together they had a large Catholic family of several girls and one boy that were all young and went to private Catholic school.
 Chuck was a big tall loud man with poor English, a big winning smile and a curiously charismatic way about him.
 It was like you always knew he was somehow taking advantage of you, but nevertheless everyone would make the deal with him anyway.